yoshihikosuzuki/CentromereAssembly/dacmaster/README.md

 See [Jupyter notebook](https://nbviewer.jupyter.org/github/yoshihikosuzuki/CentromereAssembly/blob/master/dacmaster/docs/Usage.ipynb).

-# DAzzler CENTromere clustERing module (combined to dacmaster)
+# DAzzler CENTromere clustERing module

 Dacenter recieves a set of tandem repeat unit sequences as input from datruf, and performs clustering of them with several resolutions required in each stage of the assembly.